andrescosta/jobico-cloud/README.md

 Destroy the Kubernetes cluster and the VMs
 ```
 ```
-Usage: ./cluster.sh addons [arguments]
+Usage: ./cluster.sh addons [dir]
-Install the addons from the folder ./addons or the one specified by --dir.
+Install the addons from the folder ./addons or the one passed as argument.
 ```
 ```
 Usage: ./cluster.sh cfg